 I asked one of the marketing associates at Bloomsbury about this.
 She said it depended on the book.
 If it's an excellent book, then yes, perhaps.
 Still, if you think about it from the publisher's perspective, they have to be able to market and sell the book.
 You could have a good manuscript, but no way to market the book.
 If the author wants to stay out of the public eye, it makes it very difficult to connect with the audience.
 You'd have to make it clear from the beginning that you wanted to stay out of the public eye.
 Having said that, many successful authors – Suzanne Collins, for example – rarely do interviews.
 You could also use a pseudonym, I suppose, and create mystery as a means of marketing – or even insert your 'author' as a character.
 If you've read, I Am Number Four, you'll see it has an author named 'Pittacus Lore', which is a pseudonym for two writers, James Frey and Jobie Hughes.
 Pittacus Lore is integrated into the story as a ten thousand year-old Loric Elder.

-I was initially going to use a pseudonym for The Bone Season, but eventually I chose to write under my birth name for ease of marketing.
+I was initially going to use a pseudonym for The Bone Season, but eventually I chose to write under my birth name.
 There are lots of ways to play the part of the Author.
 Personally I think interviews are a good way to talk to people directly, with a human face, as opposed to just communicating through the publishing house, which can be very impersonal.

-Do you think literary agencies would accept manuscript submissions from another country?
+- Do you think literary agencies would accept manuscript submissions

 Yes, absolutely.
 My agent represents many foreign writers, particularly from India.
 It might make the relationship with the agent a bit more distant, as you won't get to see them very often and most of your correspondence will be by email or phone, but it's perfectly possible.

-Do ask more questions if you like, always happy to answer to the best of my ability.
+Do ask more questions if you like.
+I'm always happy to answer to the best of my ability.